tonethar/IGME-330-Fall-2022/projects/p1-peer-review.md

 - Point out any resources that might be of use to the project creator
 - Ask the Prof about any questions relating to project requirements
 - Ask the Prof for advice if there are any unsolved technical issues that the project creator has encountered
+- Call the Prof over if you have any questions at all!

 I. All Pages